art-institute-of-chicago/gauguin-microsite/source/_blocks/theme-mastering-medium.md

     alt: "Painted in bright colors, two figures are seen sitting on a ledge overlooking brown and white sheep grazing on a farm atop a hill.
 Painterly brushstrokes of simplified forms in orange and green cover the trees and the roof of a barn is seen below.
 A view of the valley is seen in the background with mountains in the far distance."
 ---

-In the mid-1880s, Gauguin traveled to the French region of Brittany, where the local people and landscape inspired recurring motifs that appear throughout the rest of his career.
-When in Paris, he began experimenting in clay, creating what he called “ceramic sculpture.”
+Gauguin spent the first six years of his life in Peru, and as an adult lived in Paris, Brittany, Martinique, and Tahiti.
+In every place, he absorbed—and reinvented—the local artistic and cultural traditions.